gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Set-AadrmTemplateProperty.md

 ## DESCRIPTION
 The **Set-AadrmTemplateProperty** cmdlet updates a property or properties of a custom Azure Rights Management template.

-You can also update these properties in the Azure classic portal.
+You can update most of these properties in the Azure portal.

 When you use this cmdlet, the template is identified by its GUID, which must refer to an existing custom Rights Management template.
 You cannot use this cmdlet to update the default templates.